arcus-azure/arcus/community/blog/2020-04-Announcing-Arcus-Observability-v0.1/README.md

 ### Filtering

-When writing to a lot of telemetry, some telemetry types can be filtered-out using the the available Serilog filter.
+When writing to a lot of telemetry, some telemetry types can be filtered-out using the available Serilog filter.

 This allows you to use the different flavors of telemetry types according to your needs and use filters to reduce the information stream to your sinks based on configuration.